Hardwired-Neurons Language Processing Units as General-Purpose Cognitive Substrates: Execution Dataflow

 \section{Execution Dataflow}

 In this section, we introduce the multi-chip interconnect dataflow of \uname{}, covering the model-to-chip mapping and the computing process of a Transformer block.
-In Section~\ref{ssec:dataflow_overview}, we provide an overview of the \uname{} dataflow.
-Section~\ref{sec::gqa} describes the computation of Group-Query Attention.
-In Section~\ref{sec::ffn}, we present the data flow for the MoE computation.
+In Section~\ref{ssec:dataflow_overview}, we provide an overview of \uname{} dataflow.
 Section~\ref{sec::pipeline} details our pipelining strategy and batching inference scheduling.
+Detailed description of the dataflow is presented in Appendix~\ref{sec:appendix}.